Meditation and the resulting mindfulness goes hand-in-hand with many lucid dreaming practices.

 At first, your mind will be full of jumbled thoughts and it may feel like things are getting busier.
 In fact, you are increasing your self awareness and noticing how many thoughts you really have.
 Avoid the temptation of following your thoughts as they occur.
 Stay focused on your breath going in and out of your nose.

 If you realize your mind has wandered, bring it back.
 If you keep this up for 10-15 minutes, you will achieve a quiet state of mind.
 Your thoughts will be clear and lucid, like a calm lake that has not been disturbed for a long time.
 Remain in this state for as long as feels comfortable.

 Choose a quiet place to meditate and sit comfortably.
 Focus on your breathing and allow your eyes to close naturally.
 You are about to increase your self awareness and mentally disassociate from your physical body.

 Imagine that you are walking through a beautiful garden.
 It is natural and wild and never-ending.
 Feel the clean air entering your lungs, and observe the tranquil environment around you.
-If you use meditation CDs, follow your guide into the peaceful environment they describe.

 Feel the texture of the grass under your bare feet.
 Stop to touch the flowers and feel the warm air circulating around you.
 Make every movement slow and deliberate.
 Take as long as you like to explore your tranquil garden.